Plucking Apples in Himachal Pradesh With My Host Family

 “We can’t even leave the house,” the kind women sighed together.
 I needed hours to tell them that our lives would have been very similar if I had not stood up for what I wanted (didn’t marry until late, quit my job to write, and got my heart broken more times than I could take).
 But I didn’t say anything because I know how hard fighting the system can get.
 Not everyone wants to stand against their entire world.

 My partner and I went out to eat lunch at Thakur Dhaba nearby (a nice place for vegetarian thalis).
 When we returned, I ran to the orchard.

 While leaving Himachal, we bought about thirty-five kilos of apples which my family ate happily for months.
-The 50-60-70 rupees per kilo apple we buy from shops cost us about forty rupees per kilo.
+The eighty-ninety rupees per kilo apple we buy from shops around India cost us about forty rupees per kilo.
 I also bought yams, pomegranates, mountain potatoes, garlic, honey, wine, and some other local Himachal vegetables and produce.